klinucsd/of4d/README.md

 The visualization dynamically loads and unloads tiles based on distance from the camera to maintain performance, even with numerous high-resolution tiles.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## Acknowledgments